 Profiling your models

 Do you feel like your model is too slow?
 Do you want to make it faster?
-Instead of guessing which part of the code is responsible for any slowdown, you should profile your code to learn how much time is spent in each function and where to focus any optimization efforts.
+Instead of guessing which part of the code is responsible for the slowdown, you should profile your code to learn how much time is spent in each function and where to focus any optimization efforts.

 from typing import Dict, List, Optional